lucas-ko/lucas-ko.github.io/_posts/2025-01-11-Workload-Identity-Federation-Hidden-Risks.md

 ```

 **Impact if left unmitigated:**<br>
-- Attackers living off the land and obtaining persistence by planting rouge federated credentials on highly privileged service principals.
+- Attackers living off the land and obtaining persistence by planting rouge federated credentials on applications or service principals.

 -------------------------